Sunlighter/GraphicsTerminal/README.md

 be very efficient if you wanted to write a text terminal emulator, because it would end up having to redraw the whole screen just to turn the cursor on and off.

-For events, it supports mouse clicks and keypresses, and it has a couple of text input facilities, but it does not support detecting mouse motion, or drag-and-drop.
+For events, the library supports mouse clicks and keypresses, and it has a couple of text input facilities, but it does not support detecting mouse motion, or drag-and-drop.

 This library should be sufficient for writing simple graphics editors, font editors, and the like.
 These kinds of programs cannot be written on a text console, because they need graphics, but they might be easier to write if they